4TH DISTRICT REPORT | VINCE WELLS

 “The help we got from CPF made a huge difference,” said Matthews.
 “The video and the web petition helped us galvanize the public and our partners.”

 In addition to the public campaign, fire chiefs, local government officials and local Assemblyman Tim Grayson all weighed in with the supervisors against the sneak attack.
-When county supervisors came together in December to vote on the proposed RFP, they were greeted by a packed hearing room and a stack of petition signatures from angry residents.
+When the EMS Cooperative came together in December to vote on the proposed RFP, they were greeted by a packed hearing room and a stack of petition signatures from angry residents.
 Members of Vacaville Firefighters Local 3501 and Dixon Firefighters 4665 turned out in huge numbers in a show of support and solidarity.

-The supervisors got the message.
-They scrapped the expensive and dangerous consultant report and decided to completely reevaluate the process.
+They got the message, scrapping the expensive and dangerous consultant report and decided to completely reevaluate the process.

 The victory in Solano County was decisive, but far from complete.
 A similar privatization plan is being proposed in Monterey County and indications are that other LEMSAs and local medical directors are eyeing the idea.